2026 DCFR Global Engagement Award

 About the Event

-The Denver Council on Foreign Relations is very honored to present Phil Washington with this year’s Global in Leadership Engagement Award.
+The Denver Council on Foreign Relations is honored to present Phil Washington with this year’s Leadership in Global Engagement Award.

 Agenda of Event